-I teach phonetics and phonology in the Berkeley linguistics department.
+I teach phonetics, phonology, and general linguistics at WVU.
 My research interests include phonetics, phonology, the interface between the two, prosody and the syntax-phonology interface, and the structural analysis and cognition of music.

 I received my PhD in phonetics and phonology from MIT in 2010.
-My dissertation (PDF, 7 M) examines the interaction of articulatory and perceptual goals in the organization of speech timing and its interaction with systems of phonological contrast.
+My dissertation (PDF, 7 M) examines the interaction of articulatory and perceptual goals in the organization of speech timing and its consequences for systems of phonological contrast.

 Here are some papers:

 - Asymmetries in English vowel perception mirror compression effects; PDF; 389 k.
-This paper, a version of which will appear in Phonetica this year, argues that subjects' ability to identify vowels based on information contained in adjacent consonants bears a systematic relationship to patterns of duration in speech production.
+This paper, a later version of which was published in Phonetica, argues that subjects' ability to identify vowels based on information contained in adjacent consonants bears a systematic relationship to patterns of duration in speech production.
 Specifically, contexts where previous studies have found shorter vowels correspond to contexts in which this study finds more vowel information.
 The proposed analysis is one in which patterns of timing in speech production are organized in part to achieve perceptual goals.

 - Compression effects in English; PDF; 979 k.
 This paper, a later version of which was published in Journal of Phonetics, shows that the phenomenon known as compensatory shortening or compression is more complex than previously reported.
 In particular, the relationship of vowel duration to number of adjacent consonants is strongly influenced by the manner and position of those consonants.
 I argue that the most common previous analysis of vowel compression, which characterizes it as an epiphenomenon emerging from general principles of gestural coordination, is incapable of explaining these facts, and that an adequate analysis will require reference to perceptual goals.